SunnyIfeaka/DSA-Capstone-Project-Case-Study-2/README.md

 - Some may only buy low-ticket items or one-off purchases, leading to poor lifetime value.

-*KMS incurred the most shipping cost using which shipping method?*
+*5. KMS incurred the most shipping cost using which shipping method?*
 ```
 select Ship_Mode, sum(Shipping_Cost) as Total_Shipping_Cost
 from [KMS Sql Case Study]